kikitux/curl-bash/README.md

 A set of scripts that can be used to bootstrap dev environments in the `curl | sudo bash` way.

-The scripts will download any file that is required, making the script porable, and be able to use them remotely.
+The scripts will download any file that is required, making the script portable, and to be able to use them remotely.

 The scripts require root as we will register the services (when appropiate) with systemd.